 Is love or a singing career the bigger gamble?

-Amadeus Never Gives Me The Blues is a play written and performed by Amy Bouchard with songs from opera, Broadway, and the Great American Songbook.
+Amadeus Never Gives Me The Blues is an original story written and performed by Amy Bouchard with songs from opera, Broadway, and the Great American Songbook.

 Synopsis: Amy is an up-and-coming opera singer, torn between equal desires for career and family.
 She meets and falls in love with Luis just as her career is taking off, forcing her to make choices in situations she doesn’t know how to handle.
+Are you still a singer if you have no stage?
+Is her singing career the reason she’s still single?
 Amy looks to her grandmother's singing career during WW2 for answers.
-Are you still a singer if you have no stage?
-Is it worth giving up a singing career to have a family?
 Amadeus Never Gives Me The Blues is a one-woman tour de force of singing and storytelling.

 Get tickets for the upcoming November 12, 2025 performance at The Marsh.